Krethik128/Emotion-Based-Music-Recommend-System/README.md

 ## Credits

-This project was developed by Nadim.
+This project was developed by Krethik.
 Special thanks to the following libraries and resources:

 - OpenCV: https://opencv.org/
 - Keras: https://keras.io/